 When a MATLAB command does not end with a semicolon, the display method is called for the resulting values, if any.
 This method defaults to calling the disp method, which displays all the values in matrices.
 For the dip_image objects, the display method has been overloaded to call dipshow instead; dipshow displays the image in a figure window (see Section 7.2 for more information on this function).
-There is an exception for zero-dimensional and empty images, for which display always calls disp, and which will show information on the image.
+Before display, dipshow first calls squeeze (see Sections 4.4 and 4.5), meaning that a 4x1x6 image will be displayed as if it were a 4x6 image.